sysdiglabs/terraform-provider-sysdig/README.md

 If you want to execute the **acceptance tests**, you can run `make testacc`.
 - Follow [Terraform acceptance test guideliness](https://www.terraform.io/plugin/sdkv2/testing/acceptance-tests)
-- Please note that you need a token for Sysdig Monitor and another one for Sysdig Secure, and since the **acceptance tests create real infrastructure** you should execute them in an environment where you can remove the resorces easily.
+- Please note that you need a token for Sysdig Monitor and another one for Sysdig Secure, and since the **acceptance tests create real infrastructure** you should execute them in an environment where you can remove the resources easily.
 - Acceptance tests are launched in Sysdig production environment

 ```sh